Wollac/advent-of-code/aoc/2020/README.md

      ~          ~        ~    '.'  : [] .'  ~
 ```

-I wanted to learn some Python, so this years solutions are written completely in Python.
+I wanted to learn some Python, so this year's solutions are written completely in Python.

-There might be a little bit of progression in language proficiency during the course of the advent.
+There might be a bit of progression in language proficiency during the course of the advent.